18 of the Best Surfing Locations in Asia

 1).
 Kuta Beach, Bali

-Whilst Southeast Asia may not compare to Australia’s Gold Coast or Oahu in Hawaii, Indonesia sure can hold its own.
+Whilst surfing in Southeast Asia may not compare to Australia’s Gold Coast or Oahu in Hawaii, Indonesia sure can hold its own.
 In fact, its beaches are amongst the best surfing locations in the world, putting Indonesia on the map for serious surfers.
-Kuta Beach in Bali is one of the most popular destinations and the waves here rival some of the best beach breaks on the planet.
+Kuta Beach is one of the most popular surf spots in Bali and the waves here rival some of the best beach breaks on the planet.
 Kuta Beach is a lively hotspot so it can get a little crowded at times but walk to the end of the beach and you should be able to find a quiet area.
-Surf schools are also abundant so Kuta is ideal for beginners.
+Surf schools are also abundant so Kuta is the ideal spot to learn to surf.